On this page:

 KGMS started back in 1957, with their first Rock & Mineral Show held in 1958.
 With the exception of one year, KGMS has had a Rock and Mineral show every year since 1958.

 When established the focus of KGMS was on members having fun.
-By 1969 the Society had taken up community service activities, supporting geology in schools and started the WMU earth science student grants - fun with a purpose.
+By 1969 the Society had taken up community service activities, supporting geology in schools and started the WMU earth science student grants - the Society became "fun with a purpose".